 If it sounds murky it’s because Buber is not very clear.
 Then again, this also reflects that one cannot share I-You experiences and, so, it is impossible to put in words how to get there.
 The I-It descriptions we can propose are only deformed shadows in the burning I-You light.

 As I understand Buber, though, he advocates that when we encounter each other we need to be careful not to judge, not to let initial or superfluous impressions guide our encounter and via an open invitation create an opportunity for the other to reveal him- or herself completely if that person chose to do so by way of will.
 This may sound relatively easy but, actually, represents radical appeals to man’s humility, tolerance, and courage.
 Think about it.
 When was the last time you greeted someone with all of yourself inviting the other to show all of themselves?
 With no reservations whatsoever.
-Many (most?) people will go through life never experiencing this again sometime after their infancy.
-It is radical.
+Many (most?) people will go through life never experiencing this after their infancy.
+It is a radical way of being.
 It is also the way to real freedom.

 Causality and Freedom